 - JAVA_HOME: The path where 64-bit Java 8 or later is installed.
 Only needs to be specified if not already set as a shell variable.
 Defaults to /usr/lpp/java/J8.0_64. - NODE_HOME: The path to the Node.js runtime.
-Only needs to be specified if not already set as a shell variable. - ROOT_DIR: The directory where the Zowe runtime is located.
+Only needs to be specified if not already set as a shell variable. - SKIP_NODE: When Zowe starts, it checks whether the NODE_HOME path is a valid node runtime.
+If not, it will prompt for the location of where node can be located.
+Specify a value of 1 to bypass this step, or 0 for the check to occur.
+This may be useful in an automation scenario where the zowe-start.sh script is run unattended and the makeup of the components being launched does not require a node runtime. - ROOT_DIR: The directory where the Zowe runtime is located, also referred to as the <RUNTIME_DIR>.
 Defaults to the location of where zowe-configure-instance was executed. - ZOSMF_PORT: The port used by z/OSMF REST services.
 Defaults to value determined through running netstat. - ZOSMF_HOST: The host name of the z/OSMF REST API services. - ZOWE_EXPLORER_HOST: The hostname of where the Explorer servers are launched from.
 Defaults to running hostname -c.
 Ensure that this host name is externally accessible from clients who want to use Zowe as well as internally accessible from z/OS itself. - ZOWE_IP_ADDRESS: The IP address of your z/OS system which must be externally accessible to clients who want to use Zowe.
 This is important to verify for IBM Z Development & Test Environment and cloud systems, where the default that is determined through running ping and dig on z/OS returns a different IP address from the external address. - APIML_ENABLE_SSO: Define whether single sign-on should be enabled.
 Use a value of true or false.
 Defaults to false.